 I couldn't help myself.
 "I just watched my best friend die!"
 I heard my own voice cry out, shrill and painful.
-"He's dead on a metal slab and I'm sitting here watching a fucking TV, and I feel like slamming the God Damned screen to get my show back on."
+"He's dead on a metal slab and I'm sitting here watching a fucking TV.
+I feel like giving the screen a good smack to get the show back on."
 I wiped at my face with a shirtsleeve.
-"I'm sorry, but I just saw Benny's life torched, erased and deleted."
+"I'm sorry, but I just witnessed a man's life torched, erased and deleted."